Furred/LynxHR/README.md

 LynxHR is used to monitor your heart rate in VR!
 Made in Rust!

 # Features
+- Real-time Heartrate graphs in games!
+- Monitor your watch battery!
+- Get notification if your device gets disconnected from LynxHR Server
 - Modular
 - RPC Support
 - NeosVR Support